felipecode/coiltraine/docs/main_modules.md

 The driving process is executed over the run_drive.py script.
 A different process is executed for every driving environment that is passed as parameter to the execution.
-For instance to run the [CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017) over 4 CARLA processes on the sample experiments, run:

-    python3 coiltraine.py --folder sample -de CorlTraining_Town01 CorlNewWeather_Town01 CorlNewTown_Town02 CorlNewWeatherTown_Town02

 There are two types of execution:

 * Regular: It starts carla process. for that running mode.
-* Docker
+* Docker: Requires the installation

+For regular

+Those driving environments
+define the start and end positions for driving, the number of cars and pedestrians, etc.
+ That information will define the scenario to be driven the by model inside CARLA.
+ Town0X is either Town01 or Town02.

 What it does is to

+For instance to run the
+[CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017)
+over 4 CARLA processes on the sample experiments, run:

+    python3 coiltraine.py --folder sample -de CorlTraining_Town01 CorlNewWeather_Town01 CorlNewTown_Town02 CorlNewWeatherTown_Town02